Travel to Beijing, China – Episode 638

 Beijing sits on a large flat plain, with mountains to the north and northwest.
 The coast is about 90 miles to the southeast.

-The old city layout was aligned along a north-south axis which can still be recognized in the old sites today from north to south we have – the bell and drum tower, Jiangshan Park, Forbidden City, Tiananmen Gate, Tiananmen Square, Qianmen.
-Even the Olympic park was built along the same axis to the north of the old city.
+The old city layout was aligned along a north-south axis, which can still be recognized in the old sites today.
+From north to south, we have – the bell and drum tower, Jiangshan Park, Forbidden City, Tiananmen Gate, Tiananmen Square, Qianmen.
+Even the Olympic Park was built along the same axis to the north of the old city.

 So if you stay within or close to Line 2 subway, you’ll be in the old part of the city.
 But I would definitely also recommend staying in the newer part of the city, to the east of the old city, along with or near Line 10 stations Guomao through to Liangmaqiao.
-This area includes the main restaurant./entertainment area of Sanlitun and will be much more alive and many more eating options at night than other parts of the city.
+This area includes the main restaurant./entertainment area of Sanlitun will be much more alive and have many more eating options at night than other parts of the city.
 There are also many more hotel options here, and the time it takes to get to the old part is only about 20 minutes on the subway.

 Other